iPhone more important than T-Mobile offer

-Case in point: T-Mobile announced yesterday it will finally carry the iPhone 5 and customers can pay a $99.99 down payment for the phone with monthly payments after that without signing a contract with T-Mobile.
+Case in point: A new T-Mobile offer was announced yesterday it will finally carry the iPhone 5 and customers can pay a $99.99 down payment for the phone with monthly payments after that without signing a contract with T-Mobile.

 You might think this is a great marketing strategy for T-Mobile.
 Maybe so, but think about this.
 You can’t leave T-Mobile until the phone is paid off.
 By paying off the iPhone, specifically designed for T-Mobile’s network, in monthly payments you actually have the contract of sorts with the phone, not the carrier.

-T-Mobile is reduced to just being the supplier.
+T-Mobile is reduced to just being the supplier, and you get taken.